Free financing is the best discount on a new car

 Savvy shoppers can score a low sticker price and good loan terms on these models.

-"Negotiate your best deal possible, then focus on getting the best financing," says Todd Tresidder, a coach at FinancialMentor.com.
+"Negotiate your best deal possible, then focus on getting the best financing," says Todd Tresidder, founder and financial coach at FinancialMentor.com.

 Here's where you'll find all of the discount loans, rebates and lease deals currently offered by the major brands.

 Then use an auto loan calculator to see how much you could save.

 Let's say you finance $25,000 on a car for four years at 0%.
 You'll pay $521 a month for a total of $25,000.
 If you finance that same $25,000 at 4%, you'll pay $564 month and a total of $27,095 over the four years of the loan.

 That's $2,095 in interest you won’t have to pay with 0% financing.